ShubhankAtGithub/Sample/README.md

 # Sample
-This a sample repository to test git commands
+This a sample repository to test git commands.
+Do not upload any project codes in this repository.